MicrosoftDocs/security/security-docs/zero-trust/create-policies.md

 App connectors use the APIs of app providers to enable greater visibility and control by Defender for Cloud Apps over the apps being used in your organization.
 Depending on the app to which you're connecting, app connections enable the following:

 - **Account information** - Visibility into users, accounts, profile information, status (suspended, active, disabled) groups, and privileges.
-- **Audit trail** - Visibility into user activities, admin activities, sign-in activities.
+- **Audit trail** - Visibility into user activities, admin activities, and sign-in activities.
 - **Account governance** - Ability to suspend users, revoke passwords, and other abilities.
 - **App permissions** - Visibility into issued tokens and their permissions.
 - **App permission governance** - Ability to remove tokens.
-- **Data scan** - Scanning of unstructured data using two processes -periodically (every 12 hours) and in real-time scan (triggered each time a change is detected).
+- **Data scan** - Scanning of unstructured data using two processes -periodically (every 12 hours) and in real-time (triggered each time a change is detected).
 - **Data governance** - Ability to quarantine files, including files in trash, and to overwrite files.

 For more information, see [Connect apps](/defender-cloud-apps/enable-instant-visibility-protection-and-governance-actions-for-your-apps).

-Defender for Cloud Apps provides end-to-end protection for connected apps using cloud-to-cloud integration, [API connectors](/defender-cloud-apps/enable-instant-visibility-protection-and-governance-actions-for-your-apps), and real-time access and session controls leveraging [Conditional app access controls](/defender-cloud-apps/proxy-intro-aad).
+Defender for Cloud Apps provides end-to-end protection for connected apps using cloud-to-cloud integration, [API connectors](/defender-cloud-apps/enable-instant-visibility-protection-and-governance-actions-for-your-apps), and real-time access and session controls that leverage [Conditional app access controls](/defender-cloud-apps/proxy-intro-aad).

 ## Apply session controls